Two fluid anisotropic dark energy models in a scale invariant theory: Some Cosmological Models

 The evolution of skewness parameters with cosmic dynamics is shown in Figure 10.
 In the figure, the time evolution of the functional $\frac{F(t)}{\rho_d}$ for a particular choice of $\varepsilon=-\frac{2}{3}$ is also shown for reference.
-It can be noted from the figure that the behaviour of the skewness parameters are totally controlled by the behaviour of the functional $\frac{F(t)}{\rho_d}$.
-At early cosmic phase $\eta$ starts with a negative value close to zero and switches over to positive values at a redshift of $z=0.14$. $\eta$ increases with the cosmic time to become maximum at redshift $z=-0.23$ and then again decreases with further increase in cosmic time.
+It can be noted from the figure that the behaviour of the skewness parameters depend on the behaviour of $\frac{F(t)}{\rho_d}$.
+At early cosmic phase $\eta$ starts with a negative value close to zero and switches over to positive values at a redshift of $z=0.14$. $\eta$ increases with the cosmic time to become maximum at redshift $z=-0.23$ and then again decreases with time.
 The evolutionary behaviour of $\gamma$ is just the mirror image of $\eta$.
 The pressure anisotropy along the x-axis vanishes as expected earlier.
 It is interesting to note that, at the switching over redshift $z=0.14$, all the skewness parameter vanish.